martianying/Coursera_Deep_Learning_Specialization/README.md

 ## Others

-**Download the workspace from Coursera directly**
+**Download the workspace directly in Coursera (Recommanded)**
-<br>If you want to download the entire coding assignment workspace to your local machine from coursera, you can follow their [instructions](https://learner.coursera.help/hc/en-us/articles/360004990332-Download-Jupyter-Workspace-files).
+<br>If you want to download the entire coding assignment workspace to your local machine from coursera, you can follow the [Coursera's instructions on downloading workspace](https://learner.coursera.help/hc/en-us/articles/360004990332-Download-Jupyter-Workspace-files).

 **Use nbviwer**
 <code>nbviewer</code> is a great tool to share jupyter notebooks with others, and also I find it very useful for reviewing or appreciating codes on the go.
 It basically renders notebooks to static websites that everyone can have access to it while keeping the original form of notebooks.
 To use it, click [here](https://nbviewer.jupyter.org) and follow the instructions.
 Note that, you might encounter a "404" situation, if that's the case, you might be suffering a delay.
-Check out [this](https://github.com/jupyter/nbviewer/issues/938) to see if the proposed solution works for you (Sadly, it does not work for me :(
+Check out the [solutions to delay in nbviewer](https://github.com/jupyter/nbviewer/issues/938) to see if the proposed solution works for you (Sadly, it does not work for me :(, but patience works :P

 **Helpful resources**
 This specialization is sort of like a public version of <code>CS230</code> taught at Stanford.
 If you want to have a well-organized and tight schedule to follow or if you want to know more, I strongly recommand checking its [course website](https://cs230.stanford.edu/syllabus/) out.